How To Educate Your Children About Finances

 Start with the mindset.

 Wealth starts with the mindset.
 If you think broke, you'll be broke.
-Instead of thinking and teaching your children about name-brand items, teach them how to own a part of that brand.
+So instead of thinking and teaching your children about name-brand items, teach them how to own a part of that brand.
 Before you change the mindset of your children, you have to start with your mindset.
 What is your perspective and relationship with wealth and money?
 Do you understand what ownership means?
-Shift the thinking for the entire family.
+Then, shift the thinking for the entire family.
 Once I changed my mindset about money, I effectively instilled values and a wealth mindset in my child.

 Ask yourself, "How can I own this?"